Best Selling Books by Robert Bly

 More Than True

-National Book Award-winning poet and author of the internationally best-selling Iron John, Robert Bly revisits a selection of fairy tales and examines how these enduring narratives capture the essence of human nature.
-Few forms of storytelling have greater power to captivate the human mind than fairy tales, but where do these tales originate from, and what do they mean?
-Celebrated poet and bestselling author Robert Bly has been asking these questions throughout his career.
-Here Bly looks at six tales that have stood the test of time and have captivated the poet for decades, from “The Six Swans” to “The Frog Prince.”
-Drawing on his own creative genius, and the work of a range of thinkers from Kirkegaard and Yeats to Freud and Jung, Bly turns these stories over in his mind to bring new meaning and illumination to these timeless tales.
-Along with illustrations of each story, the book features some of Bly''s unpublished poetry, which peppers his lyric prose and offers a look inside the mind of an American master of letters in the twilight of his singular career.
+The National Book Award–winning poet examines how the enduring narratives of fairy tales capture the essence of human nature.
+Fairy tales have remarkable power to touch the human spirit—and they are uniquely capable of retaining that power through time and across borders.
+Celebrated poet and bestselling author Robert Bly has spent decades investigating the origins and meanings of these deceptively simple stories.
+In More Than True, Bly looks at six tales that have long captivated him, from “The Six Swans” to “The Frog Prince.”
+Drawing on his own creative vision, and the work of a range of thinkers from Kirkegaard and Yeats to Freud and Jung, Bly brings new meaning and illumination to these timeless tales.
+Along with illustrations of each story, the book features some of Bly’s unpublished poetry, which peppers his lyric prose and offers a look inside the mind of an American master of letters in the twilight of his singular career.

 The Sibling Society